carinam17/carinam17/README.md

 I’m interested in communication, writing, and empowering others through education and project-based approaches to STEM education.

-I’m currently learning AWS, data science, and flamenco guitar techniques.
+I’m currently learning AWS, building project-based approaches to math and science education, and practicing guitar.

 <!---I’m looking to collaborate on --->

-Reach out to me: CONCAT (my username, @gmail.com)

 <!---
 carinam17/carinam17 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.